-Intergenerational Mobility under Education-Effort Complementarity Abstract: In this paper, we build a model that, according to the empirical evidence, gives raise to oscillations in wealth within a dynasty while keeping intergenerational persistence in education attainment.
-The mechanism that we propose is based on the interaction between effort and wealth suggested by the Carnegie effect, according to which wealthier individuals make less effort than the poorer.
-The oscillations in wealth arise from changes in the effort exerted by different generations as a response to both inherited wealth and college premium.
-Our mechanism generates a rich social stratification with several classes in the long run as a consequence of the combination of different levels of education and effort.
+Phone: (+34)935.812.367 $\hbox{\it $E$-mail: jordi.caballe@uab.es}$ Abstract We build a model that, according to the empirical evidence, gives rise to oscillations in wealth within a dynasty while keeping intergenerational persistence in education attainment.
+We propose a mechanism based on the interaction between wealth and effort as suggested by the Carnegie conjecture, according to which wealthier individuals devote less effort in their job occupations than poorer.
+Oscillations in wealth arise from changes in the occupation chosen by different generations of the same dynasty as a response to both inherited wealth and college premium.
+Our mechanism generates a rich social stratification with several classes in the long run due to the combination of different levels of education and occupation types.
 Furthermore, we generate a large mobility in wealth among classes even in the long run.
-Our model highlights the role played by the minimum cost on education investment, the borrowing constraints, and the complementarity between effort and education.
-JEL Codes: 124, J62.
+Our model highlights the role played by the minimum cost on education investment, the borrowing constraints, and the complementarity between education and occupational effort.

-Keywords: Intergenerational Mobility, Education, Effort.
+Keywords: Intergenerational Mobility, Education, Occupation.